What Can I Expect From a Tooth Removal?

 In the hours before a tooth removal procedure, it is important that you have had something to eat.
 The procedure will consist of having a local anaesthetic* injected into the area surrounding the tooth or teeth (if having multiple teeth removed).
 The dentist will then wait a couple of minutes to ensure the anaesthesia has taken effect, by asking you a few questions.
 Then, the dentist will widen your tooth socket and gently loosen the tooth first, before removing it.
 Overall, the procedure shouldn’t be painful; you should just feel some pressure.
 If you do feel pain, it is important that you let your dentist know this straight away.
 Your gum may bleed after the tooth is removed however this should only last for a couple of minutes.

 In terms of recovery/healing, you should not rinse your mouth out, for at least 24 hours after the procedure.
-After 24 hours, you should then rinse the teeth with a salt water mouthwash (made using salt and hot, but not boiling water), four times a day to keep the area clean.
+After 24 hours, you should then rinse the teeth with a salt water mouthwash (made using salt and hot, but not boiling water).
+Do this four times a day to keep the area clean.
 You should only eat soft, cold food once you first have your tooth removed so you don’t have to chew much.
 Stay away from eating hot food and having hot drinks, at least until the anaesthetic wears off.
 As if you do, there is a chance you might burn or scald your teeth.

 It is important that you follow instructions not to drink alcohol for at least 24 hours and avoid smoking at least until the end of the day, after the procedure.